UNHCR - Inclusive University Manifesto

 The Inclusive University Manifesto is an initiative promoted by the United Nations High Commissioner for Refugees (UNHCR), with the aim of facilitating refugees' access to university education and research, and promoting their social integration and active participation in academic life.

-This document contains general principles and programmatic commitments that universities can refer to in order to expand activities and projects in favour of refugee students.
+This initiative incorporates general principles and programmatic commitments that universities can refer to in order to expand activities and projects in favour of refugee students.

 • Information and mentoring services;